 Was she going to fight a hobo now?

 The Secretary conversed with Magus Ly, who glanced up at the 'young man' with an expression of surprise.

 "Our NEXT and FINAL challenger!"
 Ly returned to the arena before announcing the next duel.
 "From the House of Liu, Magus Wonsoo Liu."

-“Gwen.”
+"Gwen."
 A Message spell from Guo blossomed beside her ear.
-“You’ll need to go all out for this one.
-Wonsoo is an Abjurer and a Conjurer who uses Mud.
-It’s a terrible Elemental matchup for you.
-Don’t stay in one spot for too long, and DON’T let him ensnare you.
+"You'll need to use every trick for this one.
+Wonsoo is an Abjurer and a Conjurer who uses mud.
+It's a terrible Elemental matchup for you.
+Please don't stay in one spot for too long, and DON'T let him trap you.
 Remain mobile at all times.
-All I can tell you is that his signature move is an Entrapment incantation, not unlike Watery Tomb, but virtually impossible to escape from.
-He doesn't have a Spirit, but his affinity is at least a 5.”
+All I can tell you is that his signature move is entrapment magic, not unlike Watery Tomb, but virtually impossible to escape.
+He doesn't have a Spirit, but his Affinity is at least a 5."

-Gwen nodded at her grandfather before turning her attention toward this unassuming opponent.
+Gwen nodded in her grandfather's direction before turning her attention toward this unassuming opponent.

 As Wonsoo wandered into the arena, the crowd began to protest.